-The lesson passed by in a blur.
+The lesson with my junior 2 students passed by in a blur.
 As always, nothing escaped from the routine: listening, completing, more listening, more completing, coursebook, workbook, extra practice… This path, this sequence, had always been the same since the very first day.

 But that was about to change today.